Lux0926/ASPRM/readme.md

 ## Environment Setup

   We built the training and evaluation environments based on OpenRLHF and VLLM.
-And we made some modifications to the source code of the repos.
-So we packaged our conda environment using conda-pack and uploaded it to Hugging Face.
+We packaged our conda environment using conda-pack and uploaded it to HuggingFace.
 You can use the following command to build the training and evaluation environments.

 ### Train enviroment
   Our PRM training scripts based on version 0.4.5 of openrlhf.
 If you want to use our training scripts, please run the following code to create the conda environment.